 Why choose Rush for obesity care

-- Comprehensive weight management services: Rush has a Center for Weight Loss and Bariatric Surgery, a Prevention Center and a Nutrition and Wellness Center, all of which offer services to help you learn how to make and sustain lifestyle changes.
+- Comprehensive weight management services: Rush has a Center for Weight Loss and Lifestyle Medicine, a Prevention Center and a Nutrition and Wellness Center, all of which offer services to help you learn how to make and sustain lifestyle changes.

 - New insights: Researchers at Rush have been active in studies that have increased understanding of abdominal obesity in women and of bariatric surgery outcomes.